 How your rate is constructed (index, margin, caps) and the rate you are being charged can have an effect on how quickly any available balance may grow over time.
 For line-of-credit HECMs, this is called the HECM's "compounding rate;" the total "compounding rate" charged on the loan balance equals the current interest rate charged on the loan + 1.25%.

 The 1.25% is the annual charge for the FHA mortgage insurance premium.
 This amount will be changing to a 0.5% annual fee for HECMs originated after October 2, 2017.

 Example: If the 1-year Treasury is 2% and the lender's margin is 3.5%, then the compounding rate is 6.75% (2% + 3.5% + 1.25%)

 Here, the unused portion of your line of credit would grow by 6.75% (in reality, this is reflected simply as an increase in your credit limit -- your borrowing capability will have grown by an annualized rate of 6.75 percent).

-HUD does not specify an index or interest-rate construction to be used for fixed-rate HECM loans; these interest rates are determined by lenders and/or their investors.
+HUD does not specify an index or interest-rate construction to be produce the rates for a fixed-rate HECM loan; these interest rates are determined by lenders and/or their investors.
 For a fixed-rate HECM, the expected rate used to calculate how much money you can obtain is your loan's actual interest rate.

 How do line of credit variable interest rates HECMs work?